marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

 ```
 ### NEO Event Processor Function App

-You will be responsible for creating a Function App that is triggered by messages pushed to the Servicebus topic.
+You will also be responsible for creating a Function App that is triggered by messages pushed to the Servicebus topic.

 The Function App needs to make several calls to other services in order to determine the following: